-Table A.13 Apprais sal matrix for Policy SB1 Yarnfield SA Objectives Decision-Making Criteria SA Score Justification communities Will it support existing services and facilities? the south of the village and the much larger site of the former British Telecom Technical College, also with planning permission for housing.
+SA Objectives Decision-Making Criteria SA Score Justification communities Will it support existing services and facilities? the south of the village and the much larger site of the former British Telecom Technical College, also with planning permission for housing.
 Will it contribute to a quality built environment?
 The quality of the built environment will be protected by the application of Policy N1 Design in the Plan for Stafford Borough, which new housing development will need to comply with.
-4 To support the notine local rural ecann communities conomy Will it increase access to employment opportunities in, or accessible to rural areas?
+4 To support the needs of the local rural economy and communities Will it increase access to employment opportunities in, or accessible to rural areas?
 Will it contribute to the provision of affordable housing meets identified local need? + Identification of the settlement boundary for Yarnfield will provide a clear indication of where new development will be acceptable.
 Inclusion of additional land for housing will ensure that the existing services and facilities are supported and remain accessible in the surrounding rural area.
 There are two such areas in Yarnfield, a small site with planning permission to the south of the village and the much larger site of the former British Telecom Technical College, also with planning permission for housing.
 Policy C2 Affordable Housing in the Plan for Stafford Borough requires 40% or more of developments of 12 dwellings or more to be affordable housing in Yarnfield.
 The identification of the settlement boundary defining areas where such development will be acceptable will contribute to affordable housing to meet the identified local need.
-5 To reduce vulner the effects of clir change such as t flooding, on publ wellbeing, the ec and the environn mate the risk of lic conomy Will it reduce the proportion of development within the floodplain?
+5 To reduce vulnerability to the effects of climate change such as the risk of flooding, on public wellbeing, the economy and the environment.
+Will it reduce the proportion of development within the floodplain?
 Will it minimise the risk of flooding from rivers and watercourses to people and property?
 Will it result in development that is able to withstand the effects of climate change?
 0 Identification of the settlement boundary for Yarnfield will provide a clear indication of where new development will be acceptable.
 The settlement boundary includes areas that lie within flood zones 2 and 3 as identified by the Environment Agency, however neither of the two areas identified for additional housing fall within these areas.
 As such, there will be no effect on the proportion of the development within the floodplain.
 Policies N1 Design and N2 Climate Change in the Plan for Stafford Borough will help to ensure that new housing development is protected from and does not worsen the potential for flooding.
 Policy N2 Climate Change of the Plan for Stafford Borough sets out the requirements for reducing contributions to climate change through new development including BREEAM requirements and Zero Carbon Standards.
 Taking into account the policies contained within the Plan for Stafford Borough, the identification of the settlement boundary for Yarnfield itself will have no effect on this SA Objective.